Before you apply for a start-up loan and grant

 You do not need to have saved up a deposit in order to get an ordinary start-up loan.
 However, you must have sufficient income to be able to make the loan payments, as well as to cover other necessary expenses.

-The municipality is responsible for processing your application and calculating how much you can afford to borrow over the long run.
+The municipality is responsible for processing your application and calculating how much you can afford to borrow over the long term.
 In some cases, municipalities can provide grants as well as start-up loans.
-Contact your local municipality or borough to find out more about your options.
+Contact your local municipality to find out more about your options.

 An ordinary start-up loan can be used to